vassujoseph/Blog/Post_002/user.md

 Disable root
 -----------
-Disabling the *root* accout is not mandatory, but is strongly recommanded as everyone know the root account on Linux.
+Disabling the *root* account is not mandatory, but is strongly recommended as everyone know the root account on Linux.

 1. **Disconnect from the current root session**
   ```batch